 "How great are His signs And how mighty are His wonders!
 His kingdom is an everlasting kingdom And His dominion is from generation to generation.Daniel 4:3(NASB)

-Heavenly Father, thank You for the amazing book of Daniel; the lessons we learn of the dangers of human pride; the folly of a double-minded man and that wisdom and understanding comes from You alone.
-Thank You for the reassuring knowledge that You are in control of every area of our lives.
-We can truly confess with our whole heart, through the words that Nebuchadnezzar proclaimed, 'how great are Your signs and how mighty are Your wonders!
-Your kingdom is an everlasting kingdom, and You dominion is from generation to generation".
+Heavenly Father, thank You for the amazing book of Daniel and the lessons I can learn of the dangers of human pride, the folly of a double-minded man, and that wisdom and understanding comes from You alone.
+Thank You for the reassuring knowledge that You are in control of every area of my life.
+I can truly confess with my whole heart, through the words that Nebuchadnezzar proclaimed, "how great are Your signs and how mighty are Your wonders!
+Your kingdom is an everlasting kingdom, and You dominion is from generation to generation."
 Thank You that You are my God and my Saviour, for in You I have placed my trust.
 Praise Your holy name, AMEN.